mesosphere/dcos-docs-site/pages/mesosphere/dcos/services/data-science-engine/1.0.1/integrations/spark/index.md

 ---

-{{ model.techName }} comes with Apache Spark integration and allows running Spark jobs from notebooks and a terminal.
+{{ model.techName }} comes with Apache Spark integration and allows you to run Spark jobs from notebooks and a terminal.

 # Launching a Spark job
 ## Using Terminal